makefu/arduino_projects/README.md

+# About (by Felix)

+I started with my brand new arduino uno and had some big problems with the original arduino ide as it simply won't write the flash due to "identity something".
+Therefore i searched the web in order to find a Makefile which would actually work for me.

+I had to change the baud rate in the makefile but otherwise it stayed the same.
+This project will be used to finally start with arduino and use the knowledge of this 1 evening session in order to get code of other people running on my UNO.

 # About (by Mark Hellewell)

 I was having some trouble getting avr-gcc to compile arduino sketches on Arch Linux using the Makefile from ardunio.cc.
 This is my modified Makefile, that now works OK.
 I'm using [the Arduino AUR package](http://aur.archlinux.org/packages.php?ID=8388 "AUR package for arduino").